 Being a small business owner comes with risks and rewards.
 One of those risks is handling the unknowns of business taxation.
-But how can you save on federal taxes and maximize your business opportunities?
-Whether your business entity is a corporation or a limited liability company (LLC), a District of Columbia S Corporation, or S Corp for short, might help you save on your federal tax obligations.
+But how can you save on federal taxes?
+Whether your business entity is a corporation or a limited liability company (LLC), a DC S corp might help you save on your federal tax obligations.

 Name Your District of Columbia (DC) S Corp